seeren/appable/README.md

 ```
 skeleton generate component my-component
 ```
 A **class** for the given name is generated.
-Life cycle can be handled with with hooks:  `onInit` when the component turn on, `onDestroy` when the component turn off, `onUpdate` when the template refresh.
+Life cycle provide hooks: `onInit` when the component turn on, `onDestroy` when the component turn off, `onUpdate` when the template is updated.
 A component can be updated manually invoking `update` method.
 ```js
 import { Component } from 'babel-skeleton/component';
 import { template } from './app.component.html';